Ayushkumaryadav1804/Used-Car-Valuation/README.md

 ## Dataset

-The dataset used in this project is the CarDekho dataset, which can be downloaded from Kaggle at https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho.
-The dataset contains information about used cars listed on the CarDekho website.
+The dataset used in this project is the quikr dataset, which can be downloaded from Kaggle at https://www.kaggle.com/datasets/raihansoniwala/quikr-cars.
+The dataset contains information about used cars listed on the quikr website.

 ## Requirements